Rationale for Focus on High School:

 - High school physics teachers, in particular, have been found to be critical to inspiring women who pursue undergraduate physics

-- Enrollment in high school physics courses is nearly 50% women, and unlike other sciences, post-secondary participation in physics falls dramatically after high school (Figure 1).
+- Enrollment in high school physics courses is nearly 50% women, and unlike other sciences, post-secondary participation in physics falls dramatically after high school (Figure below).
 Thus, high school is one of the last times we can inspire large numbers of women to consider physics-related careers.

 - Everyday Actions

 - Focus on explicit recruitment, reducing marginalization, and promoting recognition throughout the year

 - Includes a reflective self-rating instrument for teachers

 - Careers in Physics

 - Explore profiles of individuals with a degree in physics and identify goals that can be accomplished with a physics degree